WheteThunger/ModularCarCodeLocks/README.md

 **Modular Car Code Locks** allows players to deploy code locks to Modular Cars.

-- Similar to key locks, players that do not have authorization to the code lock cannot access any of the car's features.
+Players can use a command to a deploy a code lock to the car they are aiming at.
+A lock will be consumed from the player's inventory if available, or else a lock will be automatically purchased for the configured price.
+Locks are free for players with additional permission.
+Players that do not have authorization to the car's code lock cannot access any of the car's features.

+Requirements to place a code lock:
+- The player must have the `carcodelocks.use` permission.
+- The player must not be building blocked.
-- By default, you can only deploy a code lock to a car that is on a lift.
+- By default, the car must be on a lift.
 This is configurable.
-- You cannot deploy a code lock to a car while building blocked.
-- If you have a code lock in your inventory, it will be used, or else one will be crafted if you have the resources.
-Locks can be free with additional permissions.
+- The car must have a cockpit module (i.e., driver seat).
+The code lock will deploy to the front-most cockpit module if there are multiple.

+Notes:
-- When the module that the lock is deployed to is removed at a lift, the lock will automatically be moved to another driver seat module.
-If all driver seat modules are removed, the lock is removed as well, which is consistent with key lock behavior.
+- When the cockpit module that the lock is deployed to is removed, such as at a lift or by another plugin, the lock will automatically be moved to another cockpit module.
+If all cockpit modules are removed, the lock is removed as well.
+This behavior is consistent with key locks.
+- Code locks can be removed by anyone while unlocked.
+Unauthorized players can only remove a car's code lock by removing all cockpit modules.
+That can be blocked with a configuration option to make it imposible for unauthorized players to edit the vehicle or remove the code lock while it's locked.
 - If you have both a key lock and code lock on a car, you will need both the key and the code to access the car.
-This is not recommended because it defeats the purpose of having the code lock.
+This is not recommended.

 ## Commands